eserlxl/vglog-filter/doc/USAGE.md

     -   **`N=0`**: Uses unlimited depth, meaning the entire error block is considered for the signature, providing the most precise deduplication.
     -   **Default**: If not specified, a default depth of 1 is used, which typically offers a good balance for common Valgrind outputs.
     -   **Range**: Valid values are 0 to 1000.
 Values outside this range will result in an error.
+    -   **Performance Impact**: Higher depth values may increase processing time but provide more accurate deduplication.
     -   **Example**: `vglog-filter -d 5 raw.log` (uses first 5 lines for signature)

 -   `-m S, --marker S`
     -   **Purpose**: Specifies a custom marker string (`S`) to delineate the relevant section of the log.
 Only log entries *after* the last occurrence of this custom marker will be processed (unless `-k` is used).
 This is useful for logs that contain preamble or postamble information you wish to ignore.
     -   **Default**: `Successfully downloaded debug`
     -   **Limit**: Maximum length of 1024 characters.
 Longer markers will result in an error.
+    -   **Use Case**: When your application uses a different marker or when you want to focus on a specific section of the log.
     -   **Example**: `vglog-filter -m "--- TEST START ---" my_log.log`

 -   `-v, --verbose`
     -   **Purpose**: Disables the scrubbing (normalization) of non-deterministic elements like memory addresses, process IDs, and `at:` line numbers.
 The output will be the raw Valgrind log, but still filtered and deduplicated based on other options.
 Use this if you need to inspect the exact memory addresses or other dynamic data.
+    -   **Use Case**: Debugging specific memory issues where exact addresses are needed, or when comparing logs from the same run.
     -   **Example**: `vglog-filter -v raw.log`

 ### Processing Mode Options

 -   `-s, --stream`
     -   **Purpose**: Forces `vglog-filter` to use memory-efficient stream processing mode, regardless of the input file size.
 By default, the tool automatically switches to stream mode for files larger than 5MB.
 This option is crucial for processing continuous streams or extremely large files where loading the entire content into memory is not feasible.
+    -   **Use Case**: Processing very large files, continuous data streams, or when memory is limited.
+    -   **Performance**: May be slightly slower than in-memory processing but uses significantly less memory.
     -   **Example**: `vglog-filter -s small_file.log`

 ### Monitoring and Information Options

 -   `-p, --progress`
     -   **Purpose**: Displays a real-time progress bar during processing.
 This is particularly useful for large log files to track the tool's progress and estimate completion time.
+    -   **Use Case**: Processing large files where you want to monitor progress and estimate remaining time.
+    -   **Output**: Shows percentage complete, processed size, and total size.
     -   **Example**: `vglog-filter -p large_log.log`

 -   `-M, --monitor-memory`
     -   **Purpose**: Monitors and reports peak memory usage at different stages of the processing.
 This helps in understanding the tool's resource consumption and identifying potential memory bottlenecks, especially with very large inputs.
+    -   **Use Case**: Performance analysis, debugging memory issues, or optimizing processing workflows.
+    -   **Output**: Reports peak memory usage in MB at the end of processing.
     -   **Example**: `vglog-filter -M my_log.log`

 -   `-V, --version`
     -   **Purpose**: Displays the current version of `vglog-filter`.
+    -   **Use Case**: Verifying the installed version or checking for updates.
     -   **Example**: `vglog-filter --version`

 -   `-h, --help`
     -   **Purpose**: Displays a brief help message with available command-line options and their usage.
+    -   **Use Case**: Quick reference for available options and syntax.
     -   **Example**: `vglog-filter --help`

 [↑ Back to top](#usage-guide)